dongzgh/dongzgh.github.io/journal.md

 * Learned Verse of the Day

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of VTK Textbook Chapter 4
+	* Continued the learning of VTK Textbook Chapter 4

 * [HEXAGONMI](#hexagonmi)
 	* Reviewed source codes from Adrian about material on flange inference